SurveyMan/SurveyMan/README.md

 After installing the above, call `make .config`.
 This will download the appropriate jars from Amazon Mechnical Turk.
 Make sure you have a requester account with MTurk and have set some [keys](https://portal.aws.amazon.com/gp/aws/securityCredentials).

 Then run `make test_java` to test whether surveys will post correctly to the Requester Sandbox.

+Running the Java code:
+* Move your .mturk_properties file to the top-level directory and input your access and secret keys.
+* make test_java
+* Every two minutes, the system will poll for results.
+All output from the program will be put in the output/ directory.